Patient Insurance Verification: A 4-Step Guide

 This is a step you can’t afford to skip.
 Many insurance plans require pre-authorization or prior approval for certain procedures, tests, or medications.
 Failing to secure this approval before providing the service is one of the most common and easily avoidable reasons for claim denials.
 Your team should carefully check the patient’s plan for any pre-authorization rules related to the services they are scheduled to receive.
 This is especially important in specialties like orthopedics or behavioral health, where specific treatments often require prior consent from the insurer.
 Taking the time to check for these requirements will save you from major financial setbacks later.

-Document and Communicate Your Findings
+Step 4: Document and Share Your Findings

 Finally, meticulous documentation ties the entire process together.
 Keep a detailed record of every verification you perform, including the date and time you contacted the insurer, the name of the representative you spoke with, and a reference number for the call.
 This information should be stored in the patient’s file where it’s easily accessible to your billing team.
 Clear documentation ensures everyone is on the same page and provides a valuable record if you ever need to appeal a denied claim.
 This systematic approach to revenue cycle administration creates a reliable workflow and a strong defense against payment disputes.